JurgenR/aioslsk/docs/source/USAGE.rst

     print(f"User {user.name} is sharing {user.shared_file_count} files")

-If necessary you can clear certain parameters for a user, the following code will clear the ``picture`` and ``description`` attributes:
+If necessary you can clear certain parameters for a user, the following code will clear the :attr:`.User.picture`` and :attr:`.User.description` attributes:

 .. code-block:: python